 Why You Can't Buy a Money Order With a Check

 Money orders are helpful tools for shopping, and they are readily available.
 They are a safe form of payment for sellers (as long as they’re legitimate) because there’s almost no risk of a money order bouncing.
 But that safety makes it difficult to buy money orders with a check – cash is the preferred method of payment, and some issuers accept a debit card if you use your PIN.
+Remember that you also need to pay a fee when purchasing a money order, but the cost varies depending on the value and the financial institutions issuing it.

 Money order issuers are careful about the forms of payment they accept.
 Cash is best because they can be certain that they’re getting paid – they’ve got cash in hand instead of a promise from somebody else.